-Late this afternoon, Amherst Regional Public Schools Superintendent Michael Morris and Assistant Superintendent Doreen Cunningham sent an email to the community, stating that although Bode previously accepted the appointment, she has changed her mind.
+On April 11, Amherst Regional Public Schools Superintendent Michael Morris and Assistant Superintendent Doreen Cunningham sent an email to the community, stating that although Bode previously accepted the appointment, she has changed her mind.
 The text of that email is here:

 April 11, 2018